MatthijsKamstra/haxeunity/haxecs/download.md

 <a name="ide"></a>
 ## Code Editors

-You can find a extensive list on [http://haxe.org/](http://haxe.org/documentation/introduction/editors-and-ides.html).
+You can find an extensive list on [http://haxe.org/](http://haxe.org/documentation/introduction/editors-and-ides.html).
 And even a bigger list on the [old website](http://old.haxe.org/com/ide)...

 (And I see no mentioning of Atom and Brackets.... even more choices)